PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 author: joe-martin
 featuredImage: ../images/blog/blog-generic-4.png
 featuredImageType: full
-categories: [General]
 ---

 Whether you’re looking for a solution for your business or side project, there’s no shortage of analytics tools to choose from.
-However many of the most popular tools can come with hefty price tags or other limitations which make them unsuitable for some uses.
+However many of the most popular tools come with hefty price tags or limitations which make them unsuitable for some uses.
 That’s where open source analytics analytics tools come in.

 Open source software is that which is literally developed in the open, with the source code freely available for modification and assessment.
-Open source companies also often provide free versions of their software, which is great if you’re looking for free alternatives to Mixpanel, Amplitude or other tools.
+Open source companies also often provide free versions of their software, which is great if you’re looking for free open source alternatives to Mixpanel, Amplitude or other tools.

 Of course, not all open source analytics tools are created equal.
 Some tools are focused on analysing massive databases, while others focus on web analytics as open source alternatives to Google Analytics.
 Others, such as PostHog, are all-in-one analytics platforms.